 Access Token Secret

 7.)
-Change the request to “POST” (top left) from the dropdown, and enter the following API post URL
+Change the request to “POST” (top left) from the dropdown, and enter the following API post URL.
+Don’t worry about the XXXX’s for now, we will come to that shortly.

 8.)
-Fill out the authorisation details (this information is found on the twitter api page you should have kept open).
+Fill out the authorisation details (this information is found on the twitter api page you should have kept open), using the table below enter each key in.

 Consumer Key = API Key